Medieval cuisine: Food preparation

-All types of cooking involved the direct use of fire.
+All types of cooking were done using a fire.
 Kitchen stoves did not appear until the 18th century, and cooks had to know how to cook directly over an open fire.
 Ovens were used, but they were expensive to construct and existed only in fairly large households and bakeries.
 It was common for a community to have shared ownership of an oven to ensure that the bread baking essential to everyone was made communal rather than private.
 There were also portable ovens designed to be filled with food and then buried in hot coals, and even larger ones on wheels that were used to sell pies in the streets of medieval towns.
 But for most people, almost all cooking was done in simple stewpots, since this was the most efficient use of firewood and did not waste precious cooking juices, making potages and stews the most common dishes.
 Overall, most evidence suggests that medieval dishes had a fairly high fat content, or at least when fat could be afforded.
 This was considered less of a problem in a time of back-breaking toil, famine, and a greater acceptance—even desirability—of plumpness; only the poor or sick, and devout ascetics, were thin.

 Fruit was readily combined with meat, fish and eggs.
 The recipe for Tart de brymlent, a fish pie from the recipe collection The Forme of Cury, includes a mix of figs, raisins, apples, and pears with fish (salmon, cod, or haddock) and pitted damson plums under the top crust.
 It was considered important to make sure that the dish agreed with contemporary standards of medicine and dietetics.
 This meant that food had to be "tempered" according to its nature by an appropriate combination of preparation and mixing certain ingredients, condiments and spices; fish was seen as being cold and moist, and best cooked in a way that heated and dried it, such as frying or oven baking, and seasoned with hot and dry spices; beef was dry and hot and should therefore be boiled; pork was hot and moist and should therefore always be roasted.
 In some recipe collections, alternative ingredients were assigned with more consideration to the humoral nature than what a modern cook would consider to be similarity in taste.
 In a recipe for quince pie, cabbage is said to work equally well, and in another turnips could be replaced by pears.

 The completely edible shortcrust pie did not appear in recipes until the 15th century.
 Before that the pastry was primarily used as a cooking container in a technique known as huff paste.
 Extant recipe collections show that gastronomy in the Late Middle Ages developed significantly.
 New techniques, like the shortcrust pie and the clarification of jelly with egg whites began to appear in recipes in the late 14th century and recipes began to include detailed instructions instead of being mere memory aids to an already skilled cook.